 The homeowner gets 20 days to file a response, called an "answer."
 Homeowners who want to save their home are strongly advised to consult with an attorney about the judicial foreclosure process as soon as possible after service, if not before.
 Failing to file a timely answer or filing an answer that doesn't meet specific technical legal requirements could result in a default judgment (an automatic win) for the lender.

-Delaware law does allow the homeowner to file an answer later than 20 days from service, but only if the homeowner has elected to mediate.
+Delaware law allows the homeowner to file an answer later than 20 days from service, but only if the homeowner has elected to mediate.
 The answer must be filed on or before the scheduled mediation date.
 But unless advised differently by an attorney, homeowners should normally file their answer within 20 days of service.

 Once the complaint and answer have been filed, the court will issue a Case Scheduling Order, which notifies the parties of specific dates and deadlines, including court appearances, throughout the judicial foreclosure process.

-If the court determines that the foreclosure is proper, it will enter a judgment against the homeowner.
+If the court determines the foreclosure is proper, it will enter a judgment against the homeowner.
 Solutions for avoiding foreclosure can be possible even after judgment, so homeowners shouldn't stop negotiating for a workout option just because a judgment is entered.

 After judgment, a public auction of the home is scheduled.
 The auction will be conducted by the sheriff, usually at the courthouse in the county where the property is located.
 Notice of the sale must be:

 The court must confirm the sale.
-Upon confirmation, the proceeds of the sale are applied to the homeowner's debt.
-If the proceeds exceed the total amount owed, the homeowner is entitled to the excess—assuming there aren't other liens on the property.
-But if the proceeds fail to completely satisfy the amount owed, the lender may seek a deficiency judgment against the homeowner.
+Upon confirmation, the sale proceeds are applied to the homeowner's debt.
+If the proceeds exceed the total amount owed, the homeowner is entitled to the excess, assuming there aren't other liens on the property.
+But if the proceeds fail to satisfy the amount owed, the lender may seek a deficiency judgment in a separate lawsuit against the homeowner.

 Up until confirmation, the homeowner may continue living in the home.
 After the court confirms the sale, though, the new owner, usually the lender, can get an order of possession from the court and evict the foreclosed homeowners from the home.